aljedaxi/zettel/pages/work.md

 ---

 ## Entry Settings
-### the user was at the entry settings E page: 'new entry'
 ### the positions grid text for variant V of entry E will be S
 ### the entry E will have variants "V1, V2"
 ## Positions Grid